The Online Master of Accounting

 It’s True: The W&M Faculty is Amazing

-Before they were world-class university educators, the top-ranked faculty of the Online MAcc program held a variety of leadership roles in audit and tax functions at Deloitte, KPMG and PricewaterhouseCoopers.
+Before they were world-class university educators, the top-ranked faculty of the Online MAcc program were working professionals who held a variety of leadership roles in audit and tax functions at Deloitte, KPMG and PricewaterhouseCoopers.

 Widely published in leading academic and professional journals, these innovative experts lead William & Mary’s residential MAcc program.
 Their commitment to student success is evident through their accessibility, constant support and impeccably high standards.